darthkali/patenpflanze/LoRaGateway_Raspi_Dragino_ChirpStack.md

 ## Gateway on Chirp Stack

- 1. Login to your ChirpStack
+ 1. Login to your ChirpStack Server
+ 2. go to Gateways (left sidebar)
+> if there is no sidebar, click on the 3 Rows in the top-left of the page to open the menu
+ 3. List item

 go to Gateways
 + CREATE